unkokaeru/bilbois/content/Organised/Applications/CVs/Placement CV.md

 - Experienced with Microsoft Excel for data modelling and financial management.
 - Proficient in Python with experience in Matlab, Maple, Typescript, Javascript, and Lua, currently learning C++.
-- Proven ability to communicate complex information clearly and effectively.
+- Proven capability to communicate complex information clearly and effectively.
 - Demonstrated success in group projects and high-stress team environments.
 - Ability to identify problems and develop effective solutions.
 - Praised in word of mouth referrals for excellent customer service.